Many people are familiar with the words, 'immune system,' but what do these words actually mean?

 Another easy way to recharge your immune system is with humor.
 There is a substantial amount of research showing that laughter is connected closely to wellness and healing.
 Remembering something funny, or taking a moment to listen to another person's joke can help you to smile while perking up your immune system at the same time.

-In the meantime, specific supplements might make a large difference in immune effectiveness.
+About This Image: Chart showing information regarding immune system and supplements In the meantime, specific supplements might make a large difference in immune effectiveness.
 Bear in mind that it takes time for herbal and other remedies to work so be patient.
 People often times experience results in 2-3 weeks, but on occasion it might take a month or more for blood levels of a particular substance to reach a, 'tipping point,' and for healing to start.

 Another recommendation is a large bowl of chicken soup for those who want to increase their immunity.
 Not only is this a time-honored tradition during cold and flu season, but a scientifically proven remedy!
 Researchers at the University of Nebraska Medical Center put homemade chicken soup to the test.
 The researchers concluded that chicken soup does reduce inflammation associated with colds and upper respiratory infections.

-A healthy, weekly diet of whole foods that build a person's immune system would consist of fruit, vegetables, seafood and whole grains.
+About This Image: Chart showing information regarding immune system and whole foods A healthy, weekly diet of whole foods that build a person's immune system would consist of fruit, vegetables, seafood and whole grains.
 For people who simply do not make the time to eat as healthy as we know we should, whole food supplements are the next best thing to pursue.
 Studies at both the University of Florida and the University of Arizona discovered that certain whole food supplements support a number of important markers of proper immune function.